rhettre/coinbase-advancedtrade-python/README.md

 #### Getting a Specific Crypto Balance

-To get the available balance of a specific cryptocurrency in your account (returns 0 if the specified cryptocurrency is not found in the account):
+To get the available balance of a specific cryptocurrency in your account, use `get_crypto_balance`.
+It leverages the enhanced caching mechanism for efficient data retrieval and returns a Decimal balance (0 if no account is found):

 ```python
 balance = client.get_crypto_balance("BTC")